dotnet/csharpstandard/standard/expressions.md

 A *simple_name* is either of the form `I` or of the form `I<A₁, ..., Aₑ>`, where `I` is a single identifier and `I<A₁, ..., Aₑ>` is an optional *type_argument_list*.
 When no *type_argument_list* is specified, consider `e` to be zero.
 The *simple_name* is evaluated and classified as follows:

-- If `e` is zero and the *simple_name* appears within a local variable declaration space ([§7.3](basic-concepts.md#73-declarations)) that contains a local variable, parameter or constant with name `I`, then the *simple_name* refers to that local variable, parameter or constant and is classified as a variable or value.
+- If `e` is zero and the *simple_name* appears within a local variable declaration space ([§7.3](basic-concepts.md#73-declarations)) that directly contains a local variable, parameter or constant with name `I`, then the *simple_name* refers to that local variable, parameter or constant and is classified as a variable or value.
 - If `e` is zero and the *simple_name* appears within a generic method declaration but outside the *attributes* of its *method_header,* and if that declaration includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.
 - Otherwise, for each instance type `T` ([§14.3.2](classes.md#1432-the-instance-type)), starting with the instance type of the immediately enclosing type declaration and continuing with the instance type of each enclosing class or struct declaration (if any):
   - If `e` is zero and the declaration of `T` includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.